Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Codee Chessher

-Picture the scenery of a western flick: sweeping deserts, rocky canyons, implausibly gorgeous rock formations, and various types of brushland.
-That’s Utah to a T, from the majestic Zion National Park to the Colorado River and much more.
+Picture the scenery of a Western film: sweeping deserts, rocky canyons, implausibly gorgeous rock formations, and various types of brushland.
+That’s Utah to a T, from the majestic Zion National Park to the Colorado River.

-Whether you’re a resident or a visitor, Utah has plenty of hiking trails that will welcome you and your furry friend, too.
-Considering how hot it gets during the warmer seasons, it would be a very wise decision to bring a lot of water and to pack sunscreen.
-Let’s check out those spots down below as well as a bit about each of them so you can figure out your next hiking trip ASAP!
+Whether you’re a resident or a visitor, the Beehive State has plenty of hiking trails that will welcome you and your furry friend too.
+Considering how hot it gets during the warmer seasons, it would be a wise decision to bring plenty of water and to pack human and canine sunscreen.
+Let’s check out those spots here, including facts about each one, so you can figure out your next hiking trip ASAP!

 The 10 Dog-Friendly Hiking Trails in Utah